Elderly man charged for slapping, making sexual advances towards MRT passenger

 In a video Mr De Marini uploaded to Facebook after the incident and widely shared on social media, Gan is seen shouting vulgarities at Mr De Marini and appearing to make sexual advances.

-Mr De Marini said he tried to diffuse the situation at first.
+Mr De Marini said he tried to defuse the situation at first.
 His female friend also intervened, but the elderly man yelled at her and threatened her, he added.

 “He touched me, and I told him not to, and I briefly lost my temper – after that he slapped me on the side of the head,” Mr De Marini wrote.